christophenne/trello2planka/README.md

 ## Compatibility

-This is being developed with planka version 1.9.2.
+trello2planka is currently compatible with planka version 1.9.2 and not downwards-compatible anymore.

 ## License